Insight

 Always specify the exact delivery location in writing.

-Use a customs broker if you're handling import clearance under DAP.
+Use a customs broker if you are handling import clearance under DAP.

-Get quotes that break down shipping, customs, and delivery charges.
+Get quotes that break down shipping, customs, and delivery charges as separate line items.

 Choose your Incoterm based on experience, risk tolerance, and destination regulations.